Is Group Health Insurance Tax Deductible?

 As an employer, the health insurance premiums you pay on behalf of your employees are deemed as fringe benefits and may be considered as a business expense.
 So, if you pay the total premium payment, you can avail of group mediclaim policy tax benefit on the entire amount.

 How does it work?

 Here, section 17 of the Income Tax Act that deals with ‘salary,’ ‘perquisite,’ and ‘profit in lieu of salary’ comes into play.
 It states that the premium you pay for your employees is a benefit, so it falls under the ‘Profit in lieu of salary’ category.
 It communicates that your company can claim the entire amount as a business expense in your profit and loss account irrespective of the amount of premium paid.

 This clause also allows different business categories like companies (public or private), partnership firms, and sole proprietorship to enjoy benefits.

 In simple words, group health insurance premiums are an additional benefit to employees that’s why you can use them to get taxable income benefits.
 Therefore, group medical insurance for employees helps organizations reduce their overall tax liability.

 Company health insurance also entails tax benefits for employees.
-Group mediclaim policy tax benefits vary depending on which scenario you fall under.
+Group mediclaim policy tax benefit vary depending on which scenario you fall under.